MKujawa1/Bubble-sort-algorithm/README.md

 # Bubble-sort-algorithm
-Use bubble sort algorithm to generated data.
+Use of the bubble sort algorithm on the generated data.